mlpce/tosbindl/README.md

   ```

 ### set (offset, n [, numbytes])
-  Sets memory to a byte value.
+  Sets a memory to a byte value.

   ```
   Parameters